SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/04_feature_summaries/05_feature_portainer_summary.md

 ## Usage

-This feature is a foundational component of the declarative stack management system.
-It is automatically deployed to its own dedicated VM as part of the `phoenix-cli setup` command.
-The `docker` feature is a prerequisite.
+The Portainer environment is a foundational component of the declarative environment management layer.
+It is deployed and managed by the `portainer-manager.sh` script, which is invoked by the `phoenix-cli sync portainer` command or automatically as part of the `phoenix-cli LetsGo` workflow.
+The `docker` feature is a prerequisite for any VM hosting Portainer instances.